Pramod-Kumar-G/full-stack-open-phonebook/README.md

 # Phonebook (Part 11)

-This folder contains the source code for the **Phonebook** app developed as part of Full Stack Open's Part 11 exercises.
+This repository contains the solutions for exercises 11.20 and 11.21 of Fullstack Open part 11.
+The solutions for exercise 11.1-11.19 can be found [here](https://github.com/Pramod-Kumar-G/full-stack-open-pokedex).

 ---